MicrosoftDocs/xamarin-docs/docs/get-started/installation/firewall.md

 ## Xamarin Mac Agent

 To connect Visual Studio to a Mac build host using the Xamarin Mac Agent requires the SSH port to be open.
 By default this is **Port 22**.

-## Summary

-This guide covered the endpoints to whitelist to allow Xamarin products to install and update properly on your machine.